libreswitch/ops/docs/qos_cli.md

 `apply qos queue-profile <NAME> schedule-profile {<NAME> | strict}`

 #### Description
-The **apply qos** command in the global configuration context will configure the given queue profile and schedule profile at the global level.
+The `apply qos` command in the global configuration context configures the given queue profile and schedule profile at the global level.
 Global profiles are configured on all Ethernet interfaces and LAGs that have not applied their own profiles.

 **This may cause the interface(s) or LAG(s) to shut down briefly during the reconfiguration.**

-For a queue profile to be complete and ready to be applied, all local priorities must be mapped to some queue.
+For a queue profile to be complete and ready to be applied, all local priorities must be mapped to a queue.

-For the schedule profile to be complete and ready to be applied, it must have configuration for each queue defined by the queue profile.
-All queues must use the same algorithm except for the highest numbered queue, which may be 'strict'.
+For the schedule profile to be complete and ready to be applied, it must have a configuration for each queue defined by the queue profile.
+All queues must use the same algorithm except for the highest numbered queue, which may be "strict".

-There is a special, pre-defined schedule-profile named 'strict'.
+There is a special, pre-defined schedule-profile named "strict".
 It is always present and unalterable.
-This 'strict' profile will service all queues of an associated queue profile using the strict priority algorithm.
+The strict profile services all queues of an associated queue profile using the strict priority algorithm.

-The queue profile and the schedule profile must both specify the same number of queues.
+Both the queue profile and the schedule profile must specify the same number of queues.

 An applied profile cannot be updated or deleted until such time that it is no longer applied.

-The **no apply qos** command is disallowed in the global configuration context.
+The `no apply qos` command is disallowed in the global configuration context.
 It is required to always have a global and schedule profile applied.
 To cease the use of a profile, apply a different profile.

 #### Authority
 All configuration users.